redFrik/udk10-Embedded_Systems/udk131017/README.md

 * links to previous semesters... <http://redfrik.github.io/udk00-Audiovisual_Programming/>
 * and dates + times for this course... <https://github.com/redFrik/udk10-Embedded_Systems> <-save this page
-* note we do 3h sessions 2014 to catch up
+* note in january and february we will do 3h sessions to catch up
 * this first time we will play with raspberry pi, but then concentrate on beaglebone black.  many things will work the same on the rpi and the bbb.
 * no need to buy any hardware - the mini computers and other stuff will be provided as a loan